obophenotype/cell-ontology/documentation/Keeping_ontology_terms_up_to_date.md

 The term_replaced_by key points to the ID of a safe replacement term: CL:0007010.
 This is a CURIE for http://purl.obolibrary.org/obo/CL_0007010 *

+**consider**

-Here is an example of a consider tag, pointing to multiple possible replacement terms:
+Here is an example of a consider tag, pointing to multiple possible replacement terms, along with a comment for guidance.

 https://www.ebi.ac.uk/ols/api/ontologies/cl/terms/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCL_0000144